elizsafar/English-for-designers/03-curriculum-vitae/eliska-safarova-cv.md

 **ABOUT ME**

-I'm a Graphic / Media designer, painter and especially human being.
+I'm a Graphic designer, painter and especially human being.
 I consider myself hardworking but with proper coffee brainstorming breaks.
 I’m up to for everything, from Illustration and visual identity to web, prototyping, animations.
 I'm a team player since my school years, always beeing part of a team.
 I believe in the power of team.
 More creative people more creative ideas.
 I can be serious but nether making fun the whole day.